berinhard/model_mommy/README.md

 2. don't require special validation (like unique, etc);
 3. are required to create the object.

-###Currently supports the fields:
+### Currently supported fields

-BooleanField, IntegerField, BigIntegerField, SmallIntegerField, PositiveIntegerField, PositiveSmallIntegerField, FloatField, DecimalField, CharField, TextField, SlugField, ForeignKey, OneToOneField, ManyToManyField, DateField, DateTimeField, TimeField, URLField, EmailField, FileField and ImageField.
+* BooleanField, IntegerField, BigIntegerField, SmallIntegerField, PositiveIntegerField, PositiveSmallIntegerField, FloatField, DecimalField
+* CharField, TextField, SlugField, URLField, EmailField
+* ForeignKey, OneToOneField, ManyToManyField
+* DateField, DateTimeField, TimeField
+* FileField, ImageField

 ## Recipes
 If you're not confortable with random data, or you have some custom fields, or even you just want to improve the semantics of data generation, there's hope for you.